 Also, I try to be so present with them when quiet time ends.

-This is a small novel, but I know it’s a curious thing to so many parents looking to start quiet time with kids.
+This is a small novel, but I know it’s a curious thing for so many parents looking to start quiet time with kids.
 I promise it’s one of the best things you’ll do as a parent!
 And it’s never too late to get kids started on some independent quiet time!

 Like this quiet time for kids idea?
 You may like these posts too: